emberjs/rfcs/text/0000-deprecate-ember-logger.md

 Once it is gone from the code, we also need to verify it no longer appears in the API listings.

-We should offer suggestions for babel plugins available to suppress console calls in production builds with any special instructions for how to use them in `ember-cli` broccoli builds.
+We must supply instructions for using `babel-plugin-transform-remove-console` in `ember-cli` so it is only applied in production builds.

+We must provide an entry in the deprecation guide for this change:
+* offering instruction for using the codemod to perform the change automatically with before and after code samples.
+* documenting the use of `babel-plugin-transform-remove-console` in the `ember-cli` build to suppress console calls in production. the console calls in production code.
+* describing the issue with using console.debug on node versions earlier than Node 9 and what provision the codemod has made to deal with it.
+* describing alternative ways of dealing with eslint's `no-console` messages.

 ## Drawbacks